microsoft/nn-Meter/docs/builder/test_fusion_rules.md

 # initialize builder config with workspace
 builder_config.init(
-    backend_type="tflite",
     workspace_path="path/to/workspace/folder"
 ) # change the text to required platform type and workspace path
 ```
-`backend_type` refers to the framework type of the platform.
-Currently we provide two types of backend, i.e., TFLite platform, and OpenVINO platform.
-Refer to [backend guidance](./prepare_backend.md) for how to setup the device and get connection to the backend.
-To use the customized backend, users can follow the [customize backend guidance](./prepare_backend.md#build_customized_backend).

 Note: after running ``builder_config.init``, the config are loaded already.
 If users want to update config, after the updated config file is saved and closed, the config will take effect after reload config space by running ``builder_config.init`` again.